Writer, editor, columnist,

 and sold my store in 2010, to allow me to pursue other career

-opportunities and concentrate more on local politics.
+opportunities and concentrate more on local politics and my writing.

 I am currently a freelance communications consultant for